nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to update a contact
 2. ComputingConnection shows the current details of the contact with editable fields
 3. User edits the fields
-4. ComputingConnecction updates the contact accordingly
+4. ComputingConnection updates the contact accordingly

     Use case ends.